d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   `sweeprolog-mode' can highlight all occurrences of a given Prolog variable in the clause in which it appears.
 By default, occurrences of the variable at point are highlighted automatically whenever the cursor is moved into a variable.
-To achieve this, `sweep' uses the Emacs minor mode `cursor-sensor-mode' which allows for running hooks when the cursor enters or leaves certain text regions (see also [Special Properties in the Elisp manual]).
+To achieve this, Sweep uses the Emacs minor mode `cursor-sensor-mode' which allows for running hooks when the cursor enters or leaves certain text regions (see also [Special Properties in the Elisp manual]).

+  Command: sweeprolog-highlight-variable
+        Highlight occurrences of a Prolog variable in the clause at point.
+With a prefix argument, clear variable highlighting in the clause at point instead.

+  User Option: sweeprolog-enable-cursor-sensor
+        If non-nil, use `cursor-sensor-mode' to highlight Prolog variables sharing with the variable at point in `sweeprolog-mode' buffers.
+Defaults to `t'.

   To disable automatic variable highlighting based on the variable at point, customize the variable `sweeprolog-enable-cursor-sensor' to